Skilled Grandparents’ Rights Attorneys in Fort Mill, Greenville & Rock Hill, South Carolina

 At the David W. Martin Law Group, our grandparents’ rights attorneys understand that even if you have had your grandchild living with you for an extended time while the parents were unable to care for them or when they could not be found, they can always come back and assume their rights.

-These emotional circumstances occur more often than most would like, which is why our grandparents’ rights lawyers in Fort Mill & Greenville, SC focus on building strong cases for our clients who want to support their grandkids through visitation or custody trials.
+These emotional circumstances occur more often than most would like, which is why our grandparents’ rights lawyers in Fort Mill, Greenville & Rock Hill, SC focus on building strong cases for our clients who want to support their grandkids through visitation or custody trials.

 We understand that being a part of your grandkids’ lives brings stability and love that cannot be substituted in other relationships, which is why we work so hard to preserve it.